 Or as Bill Carmody, the founder and CEO of the US marketing company Trepoint wrote about AI in HR for Inc.com:

 According to a 2017 study by Deloitte, many HR programs are now leveraging digital and mobile tools.
-In fact, 41% of the HR teams they surveyed were actively working to create mobile apps.
+41% of the HR teams surveyed were actively working to create mobile apps, while others leverage social media to deliver HR information.
 Additionally, 33% were using some form of artificial intelligence technology to deliver HR services and solutions.
-This continuous innovation and expansion of HR software can give you an idea of where Cloud-based HR software is heading.
+This continuous innovation and expansion of HR software can give you an idea of where cloud-based HR software is heading.
 There is now more of an effort to make services accessible and easy to use by all employees.